Evizero/SmartGameFormat.jl/README.md

 # SmartGameFormat

-_Julia package for reading and writing the SGF File Format._
+_Julia package for reading and writing the SGF File Format; a text based format that is commonly used to store game records of popular board games, such as Go, Backgammon, or Hex._

 | **Package Status** | **Package Evaluator** | **Build Status** |
 |:------------------:|:---------------------:|:-----------------:|